expo/expo/docs/pages/workflow/publishing.md

 If you haven't optimized your assets yet you will be prompted and asked if you'd like to do so when you run `expo publish`.
-This has the same effect as running `expo optimize` and will compress all of the PNGs and JPEGs in your project.
+This has the same effect as running `npx expo-optimize` and will compress all of the PNGs and JPEGs in your project.

 Any time you want to deploy an update, hit publish again and a new version will be available immediately to your users the next time they